ejrgilbert/whamm/README.md

 ## Available Packages ##

-NOTE: There was discussion for moving the probe `mode` to the front of the specification (e.g. `mode:provider:package:event`);
+NOTE: There was discussion for moving the probe `mode` to the front of the match rule (e.g. `mode:provider:package:event`);
 however, after thinking through this, I don't think it makes sense until I have a firmer grasp on the types of modes we will have in this language.
 If there are more than before/after/alt (that are event-specific), then it would be confusing from a language-intuition perspective.
 This is primarily because reading through the spec implies a movement from higher-to-lower